Addiction To Heroin

 This form of Heroin comes as a black, sticky gel.

 Heroin users have described the drug’s high as an intense feeling of well-being.
 When users inject Heroin, they often experience a “rush” from the drug reaching the brain so quickly.

-The rush from intravenous Heroin use lasts about two minutes.
+The rush from intravenous Heroin use lasts about 2 minutes.
 Intravenous users have likened the rush to an orgasm in terms of pleasure.
 As Heroin travels through the bloodstream, the high lasts for 4 to 5 hours.

 The general effects of using Heroin include: